How to Stop Doomscrolling: A Practical Guide (2026)

 When You Need Hard Boundaries

 Some situations call for more than awareness and gentle friction.
 During exam week, critical project deadlines, or if you have a chronic bedtime scrolling problem that breathing exercises alone have not solved, hard app blocking becomes necessary.
-Pauso's Strict Mode uses Apple's iOS Family Controls to completely block selected apps during scheduled times.
-Unlike simply deleting an app — which you will reinstall within days — Strict Mode cannot be bypassed by deleting Pauso, restarting your phone, or using any workaround.
+Pauso's Block Mode uses Apple's iOS Family Controls to completely block selected apps during scheduled times.
+Unlike simply deleting an app.
+Which you will reinstall within days.
+Block Mode cannot be bypassed by deleting Pauso, restarting your phone, or using any workaround.
 The block stays active until the scheduled time ends.
-The most effective long-term strategy is to use awareness-based tools like Gentle Mode for everyday habit change and reserve hard blocking for high-stakes situations where failure has real consequences.
+The most effective long-term strategy is to use awareness-based tools like Breathe Mode for everyday habit change and reserve hard blocking for high-stakes situations where failure has real consequences.

 What the Research Says

-The average person spends 6 hours and 40 minutes per day on screens, with approximately 70 percent of app opens being habitual rather than intentional.
-A 2024 study published in the Journal of Behavioral Addictions found that brief mindfulness interventions before device use reduced subsequent screen time by 18 percent over a four-week period.
-Separate research on friction-based interventions shows that adding even a 5-second delay before opening an app reduces usage by 20 to 30 percent.
-Clinical trials of mindfulness-based approaches report 25 to 40 percent reductions in compulsive digital behavior.
-The evidence consistently points to the same conclusion: you do not need to lock yourself out of your phone.
+According to DataReportal, Americans spend an average of 6 hours and 40 minutes per day on screens, with research published in the Journal of Computer-Mediated Communication showing that a significant portion of app opens are habitual rather than intentional.
+A 2023 study published in PNAS found that the one sec app.
+Which uses a brief breathing pause before opening apps. reduced actual app openings by 57% over six weeks (Grüning et al., 2023).
+In the same study, 36% of users who encountered the breathing pause chose not to open the app at all.
+Research on friction-based interventions consistently shows that even a brief delay before opening an app can dramatically reduce usage.
+The evidence points to the same conclusion: you do not need to lock yourself out of your phone.
 You need a system that interrupts the automatic behavior loop and gives your conscious mind a chance to participate in the decision.

 Ready to take back your screen time?